bkuri/vfab/docs/cheat-sheets/README.md

 ---

-**🔄 Updated for ploTTY v1.0.1+**
+**🔄 Updated for vfab v1.0.1+**

-These cheat sheets are maintained with the latest ploTTY features and best practices.
+These cheat sheets are maintained with the latest vfab features and best practices.
 Check back regularly for updates!